 - The Guide to Information indicates what information is covered by the Publication Scheme and how it can be obtained.

 - Information is normally provided via the College’s website.
 Where this is impractical, the Guide to Information will indicate how the information can be obtained by other means.
-Requests for the information should be directed to the Director of IT.
+Requests for the information should be directed to the Information Services Manager.

 - In exceptional circumstances some information may be available only by viewing in person on request.
 Where requested, an appointment to view the information will be arranged within a reasonable timescale.